Phonics: England

 There has been a resurgence of interest in synthetic phonics in recent years, particularly in England.
 As of 2013, all (local-authority-maintained) primary schools in England have a statutory requirement to teach synthetic phonics in years one and two.
 In addition, any pupil who is struggling to decode words properly by year three must "urgently" receive help through a "rigorous and systematic phonics programme".

 Prior to that, synthetic phonics was promoted by a cross-party group of parliamentarians, particularly Nick Gibb.
 A report by the House of Commons Education and Skills Committee called for a review of the phonics content in the National Curriculum.
 Subsequently, the Department for Education and Skills announced a review into early years reading, headed by Sir Jim Rose, former Director of Inspection for Ofsted (responsible for the education standards in England).
-The review, entitled Independent review of the teaching of early reading (Rose Report 2006), addresses the question of why children's reading and writing (especially for boys) have not been meeting expectations.
+The review, titled Independent review of the teaching of early reading (Rose Report 2006), addresses the question of why children's reading and writing (especially for boys) have not been meeting expectations.
 Paragraph 3.25 of the final report suggests "it is far more often the nature of the teaching than the nature of the child which determines success or failure in learning the 'basic' skills of reading and writing."
 It goes on to say it is not suggesting teachers are unable or unwilling to develop the required expertise, only that there has been systematic confusion and conflicting views about phonics.
 It also makes it clear that, when it comes to the wider knowledge and skills required for reading and writing, phonics work is "necessary but not sufficient".
 It concludes by suggesting the challenge will be resolved as research continues to support systematic phonics, and that teacher training and systematic phonics programs will produce "good results for children".
+A comment in the House of Commons on April 27, 2006, suggested that "children should be taught synthetic phonics first and fast".